• Skip to primary navigation

 Control the acidity of the dressing

-• Add less acid - You can choose to reduce the amount of lemon juice or vinegar.
+• Add less acid - You can reduce the amount of lemon juice or vinegar.

-• Add more oil - You can add more olive oil or a neutral oil like avocado oil to counterbalance the acid.
+• Add more oil - You can add more olive oil or a neutral oil like avocado oil to counterbalance the acidity.

 • Add water - Start with one teaspoon and go from there.
 Blend it really well so it won't separate so fast.